 And there you have it, a super easy weeknight meal that is flavorful and vegetarian and comes together so simply!

-Please let me know what you think of this Tortellini Soup in the comments blow, along with how you adjust it!
+Please let me know what you think of this Tortellini Soup in the comments below, along with how you adjust it!

 Brothy Tortellini Soup with Spinach, White Beans and Basil